cardano-lightning/cardano-lightning/docs/design/l2-peer-protocol-spec.md

 #### Staging

-The actual channel establishment concludes in the `Staging` phase..
+The actual channel establishment concludes in the `Staging` phase.
 The `opener` after preliminary and not obliging negotiation can proceed and submit the transaction.
 He should await for required amount of on-chain confirmations before sending the `Staged` message.
 The `non-opener` should confirm the